domoritz/domoritz.github.io/projects.md

 I am the co-author of [Vega-Lite](https://vega.github.io/vega-lite/), a high-level visualization grammar.
 It provides a concise JSON syntax for supporting rapid generation of visualizations to support analysis.
 Vega-Lite specifications can be compiled to Vega specifications.

-{% include image.html name="vega-lite.png" caption="Vega-Lite examples." %}
+{% include image name="vega-lite.png" caption="Vega-Lite examples." %}

 #### Polestar and Voyager